mikelgmh/cookie-manager/README.md

                 enable: false, // Enables an accordion for the description
                 active: false, // Sets the accordion to active by default },
+            events: { // You can defined some callbacks or events easily.
+                onAccept: () => { }, // Callback function.
+This method is called when the user accepted this cookieCategory when the user presses the save button.
+                onReject: () => { }, // Callback function.
+This method is called when the user accepted this cookieCategory when the user presses the save button.
+                setCookiesOnChange: [ // This array can be empty [].
+If you want to change some cookie values, you can follow this example:
+                    {
+                        cookieName: "analyticsCookie",
+                        valueOnAccept: true,
+                        valueOnReject: false,
+                        expirationDays: 365, // Be careful, the limit is 400 days!
+                    },
+                    {
+                        cookieName: "adsCookie",
+                        valueOnAccept: true,
+                        valueOnReject: false,
+                        expirationDays: 365, // Be careful, the limit is 400 days!
+                    }
+                ]
+            },
             scripts: [ // The scripts array can have an empty value [] if you don't want to inject scripts {
                     type: ScriptType.STANDARD, // Standart to inject a regular script.
 GTM if using GTM.